Capital Brewing Company

-Capital Brewing Company (also known as Capital Brewing Co.) is a Canberra-based brewery.
+Capital Brewing Company (also known as Capital Brewing Co.) is an Australian brewery.
 It was founded in 2016 by brewers Tom Hertel and Laurence Kain, and has a brewpub in the Canberra suburb of Fyshwick.

-The company is one of the largest craft breweries in Australia.
-It was previously the beer sponsor of the Greater Western Sydney (GWS) Giants, which represent the Australian Capital Territory in the Australian Football League (AFL).
+It is one of the largest craft brewers in Australia.
+It was previously the beer sponsor of the Greater Western Sydney Giants, which represent the Australian Capital Territory in the Australian Football League.

 Awards and activism

-In 2021, two of the brewery's beers (Capital XPA and Coast Ale) were voted in the top 10 craft beers in the annual 'GABS Hottest 100 Craft Beers' competition.
+In 2021, two of the brewery's beers (Capital XPA and Coast Ale) were voted in the top 10 craft beers in the annual GABS Hottest 100 Craft Beers competition.

-In April 2022, Capital Brewing Co. became the first Australian brewery to be certified as carbon-neutral by the Australian Government.
+In April 2022, Capital Brewing Co. became the first Australian brewery to be certified as carbon neutral.

 In 2023, the company announced it would plant a native Australian tree for every goal scored by the Greater Western Sydney Giants, as part of its 'Kick a Goal, Plant a Tree' initiative.